Joe Fraser

 Joe Connor Fraser (born 6 December 1998) is an English artistic gymnast and member of the British national team.
 As the 2019 world champion on the parallel bars and 2022 European all-around and parallel bars champion, he became the first British gymnast to win gold in these events, the first black male to win a world championships gold medal in gymnastics, and the third British world champion (following Beth Tweddle and Max Whitlock).
-Fraser also became the first British gymnast to win a medal on the horizontal bar, taking bronze at the 2025 World Championships.
+Fraser also became the first British gymnast to win a World Championship medal on the horizontal bar, taking bronze at the 2025 World Championships, before becoming the European champion on the same apparatus in 2026.

-Fraser has also won team gold and silver, and bronze on the pommel horse at the European Championships, and was a member of the 2021 and 2024 Olympic teams.
+Fraser has also won team gold, silver, and bronze on the pommel horse at the European Championships, and was a member of the 2021 and 2024 Olympic teams.

 Representing England at the 2022 Commonwealth Games, Fraser won three gold medals in the team, pommel horse and parallel bars events.

-Personal life
+Early life and education

-Fraser was born 6 December 1998 with six fingers on each hand; he had the additional digits removed as a baby.
+Fraser was born on 6 December 1998 with six fingers on each hand; he had the additional digits removed as a baby.
 At age five, Fraser enjoyed doing flips at home; his mother, concerned about injury, sent him to a gymnastics centre to learn how to do the skills properly.

 He studied at Sandwell Academy from 2010 to 2015.